MelissaD2601/Sort-and-Stream/README.md

 ![alt text](/Assets/images/README-Usage-Guide-Search-Fields.PNG)

-After the search results populate, please select the name of the streaming app provided in blue text located toward the bottom of the page to be redirected to that streaming platform's webpage.
-Once redirected, viewing options should be made available on that streaming platform's webpage.
-An example of the streaming app provided in blue text can be seen with a red rectangle around it in the image below.
+After the search results populate, please click the name of the streaming platform which serves as a link, provided in blue text, located toward the bottom of the page to be redirected to that streaming platform's web page.
+Once redirected, viewing options should be made available on that streaming platform's web page.
+An example of the streaming platform which serves as a link can be seen with a red rectangle around it in the image below.

 ![alt text](/Assets/images/README-Usage-Guide-Streaming-App.PNG)

 ## Credits

+Eunice Damaris, Melissa Dorna, Diego Ruiz, and Joey Sanchez worked together as a group to complete this project.

 ## License